The Cost of Colonoscopies for the Uninsured in Select Alabama Cities

 Finally, in Tuscaloosa, the page says uninsured individuals might face costs ranging from $2,000 to $3,500.
 ColonoscopyAssist offers a lower, transparent price of $1,475.

 We don’t have specific historical cost data for Tuscaloosa in the snippets.
-However, DCH Health System, a major provider in Tuscaloosa, offers information for uninsured patients and has price transparency tools on its website.
+However, DCH Health System, a major provider in Tuscaloosa, offers information for patients and has price transparency tools on its website.

 What affects costs in Tuscaloosa?